 If Money Were Not an Issue

 While most of us common folk live in regular houses that are just right for our families; some homes are both massive and insanely expensive.
 If money were not an issue and you wanted to spend large piles of cash on a new home, here are five of our luxury homes for the insanely rich picks.

 6. The Penthouse, One Hyde Park, London

 When you think of expensive homes, you probably picture sprawling estates that stand on acres of land.
 That is not the case with this penthouse apartment in London.
-The house has an area of only 1,500 square meters (16,146 square foot), which makes it the most expensive property in the world per square foot.
+The house has an area of only 1,500 square meters (16,146 square feet), which makes it the most expensive property in the world per square foot.
 The apartment overlooks Hyde Park and features six bedrooms.
 When it was purchased in 2011 by Ukrainian billionaire Rinat Akhemtov, the value of the penthouse was $247.7 million.

 5. #6 Palace Green, Kensington Palace Gardens, London